ospalh/3d-printing/Filmstreifenstapler/description_print.md

 Unfortunately i forgot to take pictures of these before i finished scanning my photos and then binned these things.

+## how to print

+300 µm

+Easy print.
+Use big layer heights to speed up the print.

+## how

 There is some design history available at my [github repo](https://github.com/ospalh/3d-printing/tree/develop/Filmstreifenstapler).